saumyajaiswal0503/Bank-Loan-Prediction/README.md

-# Bank-Loan-Prediction
+# Bank-Loan-Prediction- Logistics

 **Objective**

-To Build a Application Scorecard which help us to identify the bad customers for loan disbursed Process
+To Build a Application Scorecard which help us to identify the bad customers for loan disbursed Process using Logistics Regression

 # Platform